Rose Marie (Reichlin) Wallace

 During the 1970s, Rose and Lou were volunteers of the Craigmont quick-response unit, and during their early retirement years were members of the Craigmont Historical Society, tending to cemeteries on the Camas Prairie.
 Rose was a long-standing member of the Craigmont Legion Auxiliary.

-She is survived by her children, Shawna (Steve) Jones, Lee (Christy) Wallace, Tyke (Sandy) Wallace, Frankie (Ty) Paffile and Vicki Groover; 11 grandchildren and 27 great-grandchildren; brother, Francis Reichlin; sisters, Angeline (Clarence) Fuchs, Theresa (David) Shears and Kathleen (Jim) Steinke; and sisters-in-law, Alice Wallace, Mary McPeak and Alma Hill.
+She is survived by her children, Shawna (Steve) Jones, Lee (Christy) Wallace, Tyke (Sandy) Wallace, Frankie (Ty) Paffile and Vicki Groover; 11 grandchildren and 27 great-grandchildren; brother Francis Reichlin; sisters Angeline (Clarence) Fuchs, Theresa (David) Shears and Kathleen (Jim) Steinke; and sisters-in-law, Alice Wallace, Mary McPeak and Alma Hill; brother-in-law Vergial Grant; and many nieces and nephews.

 Cremation has taken place, and a celebration of this great life will happen at a later time.
 Arrangements are under the direction of the Blackmer Funeral Home, Grangeville.
-Send condolences to the family to blackmerfuneralhome.com.
+Condolences can be sent to the family at blackmerfuneralhome.com.